BuddyBob/sf-subcontract-market-analysis/LBE_COMPETITION_STRATEGY.md

 # LBE Competition Strategy - How to Help Local Business Enterprises Compete

-## 🎯 **Executive Summary: LBE Competition Challenges**

 The analysis reveals that while **LBEs represent 63.9% of subcontractors**, they capture only **47.5% of subcontract dollars** due to significantly smaller average contract sizes.
-More critically, **LBEs are completely shut out** of the highest-value trade categories, creating a two-tier market structure.
+Also shut out of technical work

 ### **Key Findings**:
 - **LBE Contract Size Gap**: Non-LBE firms win contracts **2.0x larger** on average ($833K vs $426K)